 Annual fees for cash-back credit cards peak at the $100 mark, with plenty of cash-back card options with fees of between $0 and $60.

 While there is a selection of no fee travel credit cards, many of the best travel credit cards in Canada have annual fees that range between $100 and $150.
 Some ultra-premium travel cards even have annual fees that climb to upwards of $500.

 The ability to gradually earn rewards on your everyday spending is one thing, but in the case of many travel credit cards, you can quickly amass a ton of free points by taking advantage of lucrative sign-up bonuses.

 For example, the Scotiabank Gold American Express Card, one of Canada’s best travel credit cards, is currently offering 15,000 free points ($150 value) to new cardholders provided they spend $1,000 on the card in the first three months.
-The BMO World Elite Mastercard has a welcome offer of 35,000 free bonus points ($240) when you spend $3,000 on the card in the first 3 months and a $100 bonus when you spend on travel-related purchases in your first 6 months.
+The BMO World Elite Mastercard has a welcome offer of 35,000 free bonus points ($250) when you spend $3,000 on the card in the first 3 months.

 Top cash-back credit cards

 A cash-back credit card is best if you want flexibility with your credit card rewards and you’re focused on financial goals, such as saving or paying off debt.
 Direct your cash back into a dedicated savings account, or back onto the credit card itself to pay off debt.
 It’s an easy way to painlessly boost your bank account without changing your everyday spending habits.